GHOST-Aram/friendly-docs/eventcategories/docs/post.md

 This endpoint allows event organizers and system admins to create a new categories under which events can be grouped.
 Event organizers and system admins are users of the `organizer` and `superuser` groups respectively.

 ### Authorization
 Only authenticated event organizers or system admins can create an event category.
-Visit the [authentication docs](../authentication/authentication.md) to acquire authentication token.
+Visit the [authentication docs](../authentication/authentication.md) to acquire an authentication token.
 Provide the token in the request `Authorization` header as `Bearer`.

 ### Request
-To create a new event, provide the following event details in the request body:
+To create a new event category, provide the following event details in the request body:

 ```typescript
     name: string